 Every so often one of these dry land dreams catches my eye with a stronger light.
 They radiate the kind of vibration I used to get when I was an antiques dealer in search of valuable merchandise.
-For me character born of craftsmanship and tradition have a palpable effect on the senses I have never been able to explain.
-It heralds a recognition of importance, that an item is well made and possesses a quality of design that is enduring and intrinsically valuable.
-The finest kind of of these nautical discoveries is the sight of a schooner.
+For me, character born of craftsmanship and tradition has a palpable effect on the senses I have never been able to explain.
+It heralds a recognition of quality, that an item is well made and possesses a quality of design that is enduring and intrinsically valuable.
+The finest kind of-of these nautical discoveries is the sight of a schooner.
 The problem with Schooners is they are usually so big, so inaccessible, and unattainable.
-Schooner rigs work best on a heavy displacement cargo hauling, people moving vessel.
+Schooner rigs work best on a heavy displacement cargo hauling, people-moving vessel.
 It’s a rare thing to come upon an example of the type on a scale that a working man can relate to.